 Using Chemicals to Kill Wasps

-If you decide to get rid of wasps yourself, take appropriate precautions before making the attempt.
-Wear long pants or coveralls, shirts with long sleeves, boots, gloves, and a hat with an insect veil.
+If you decided to try getting rid of the wasps yourself, take appropriate precautions before you spray them.
+Wear long pants or overalls, a shirt with long sleeves, boots, gloves, and a hat with an insect veil.
 Seal your pant cuffs to boots and sleeves to gloves using tape or rubber bands.

 For wasps with ground-level nests, use an insecticidal dust.
 The dust works by sticking to the insects as they come and go out of the nest.

 For above-ground nests, use a jet aerosol wasp spray with a range of 10 to 20 feet.
 Never climb on a ladder to spray wasps; they can attack before you're able to descend safely.
 Plan an escape route before spraying so you know which way to run.

 Dust or spray at night or early in the morning when most wasps are inactive and inside the nest.
 Read and follow all label directions when you're spraying, and stay away from treated wasp nest sites for a full day.
 If the wasps are still active, you can repeat the process.
 Don't use any of these chemicals inside your home; if you spot wasps inside, call a professional exterminator to safely remove them.